codebuffdev/bundler-parcel-2023/README.md

 # parcel-portfolio-2023

-Exploring Parcel the web application bundler. <br>
+Exploring Parcel the web application bundler just like webpack & vite. <br>
 Parcel is a zero configuration web application bundler .

+Bundlers are packages, if we want to use them we need a package manager either it could be yarn or npm.
+I'm going with npm.

 ## adding parcel to the project